n0mad01/node.bittrex.api/README.md

 });
 ```

-Streams **please notice that streams will be removed from future versions**
+Streams - please notice that streams will be removed from future versions
 --
 To activate Streaming simply add to your options:
 ```javascript